jrw421/thaiRestaurants/README.md

 ### Housekeeping
 ##### Complete by Day 1, 12:30pm

-- Brainstorm an idea (implement a technology, build a product, make art, etc).
+- Brainstorm an idea (implement a technology, build a product, make art, etc)
-- Wireframe the idea (draw out what the finished product would look like).
+- Wireframe the idea (draw out what the finished product would look like)
-- Determine what portion of this could be done in 24 hours.
+- Determine what portion of this could be done in ~24 hours
-- Make a list of features and cut the scope down to only the most essential.
+- Make a list of features and cut the scope down to only the most essential
-- Cut the above scope in half again.
+- Cut the above scope in half again
 - Determine what technology makes sense for your project
 - Make sure you have all the necessary global tools installed
   - These include but are not limited to:
   - Node and npm